Package Torello.Java.ReadOnly

 ReadOnlyVector

-public ReadOnlyVector(java.util.Collection<E> c)
+public ReadOnlyVector(java.util.Collection<? extends E> c)

-instance is Read-Only, and shielded from outside modification.- Parameters:
+Copies parameter'c'(and saves it) in order to guarantee that'this'instance is Read-Only, and shielded from outside modification.- Parameters:

 - Exact Constructor Body: